The Westwood Academy: Academics

-In 10 and 11, that is in Key Stage 4 students study a core of English Language, English Literature, Mathematics, Double Award Science, Non-exam Core PE.They choose least one further EBAC subject: Either History, Geography or Computer Science.
+In Years 10 and 11 (Key Stage 4) students study a core of English Language, English Literature, Mathematics, Double Award Science, and Non-exam Core PE.
+They choose at least one further EBAC subject: either History, Geography, or Computer Science.

 They can choose a further two GCSEs to create a personalised curriculum which matches their skills and abilities.
-The subjects currently on offer are:Music, Drama, History, Engineering, BTEC Sport, GCSE PE Food Technology, ICT, Geography, Business, Art, Health & Social Care and Computing.
+The subjects currently offered are: Music, Drama, History, Engineering, BTEC Sport, GCSE PE Food Technology, ICT, Geography, Business, Art, Health and Social Care, and Computing.

-Most pupils will choose to study a language as an additional GCSE with slightly less curriculum time being allocated to Maths and English.
+Most pupils will choose to study a language as an additional GCSE, with slightly less curriculum time being allocated to Maths and English.

 Sports

-Students from the Westwood school benefit from the facilities of adjacent Xcel Leisure Centre which also serves as the head office for Coventry Sports Foundation, now operating as CV Life.
-These include the astro turf pitches which are used by Westwood school students until 5 p.m., when they are handed over to the public.
+Students from the Westwood school benefit from the facilities of the adjacent Xcel Leisure Centre (which also serves as the head office for Coventry Sports Foundation, now operating as CV Life).
+These facilities include astro turf pitches, which are used by Westwood school students until 5 pm.